Sk3tch7y/Intercal/Planning Docs/TestPlan.md

 Testing the javascript functions will involve unit testing functions to ensure they are providing the correct return values and outputs for a given set of inputs from the user

 ### Overall:
+Aside from automated testing, we will be performing code reviews and design reviews when a team member updates the main branch.
+This will allow us to increase optimization, reduce errors, and provide input or feedback if something can be done a better way.
 Testing everything will involve integration testing using a CI/CD pipeline in Github.
 This will run tests every time a change is made on the main branch, allowing us to ensure that our code runs after every iteration of our main codebase.

 ### Current: